hall500/File-Manager/README.md

 2. Create a Controller File named after the created file For Example: for the 'home' page you created.
-You can create a corresponding controller in the controllers folder called 'HomeController.php'
+You can create a corresponding controller in the controllers folder called 'Home.php'
 Note: Don't forget to edit the Name of the class to the appropriate controller Name

 3. The libraries folder contains all files neccessary for the application to work which are neccesary for initializing the application